WhiteNeo/post_rate/README.md

 * If you need to convert from some other system (Only ThankYouMyBB System, Thankyoulike system and Simple Likes System are available)

-* Open extras folder and upload converter.php file to forum root.
+1.- Open extras folder and upload converter.php file to forum root.
+(If you experience problems with this that assumes all systems use individual ones, names are like own systems)

+-reputation.php for mybb reputation System -thankyoulike.php for Thankyou Like System
+-thanks.php for Thanks System
+-thankyoumybb.php for ThankyouMyBB System -simplelikes.php for Simple Likes System

-* Install Post Rate System.
+2.- Install Post Rate System.

-* Keep in mind all current data would be deleted, so is is necesary to follow the right stepts to do this
+3.- Keep in mind all current data would be deleted, so is is necesary to follow the right stepts to do this

-* And then go to that url into your server.
-(Yourforum/converter.php), make sure you are logued in as admin.
+4.- And then go to that url into your server.
+(Yourforum/converter.php or file you have uploaded by step 1), make sure you are logued in as admin.

-* Once this process have end then remove this file.
+5.- Once this process have end then remove this file from your ftp.